StaTe of the Development Land Market in South Surrey

 Activity has been minimal recently; however, we should see a couple new residential projects come to market soon.

 This corridor remained mostly unchanged since our last report with minimal activity or progress on existing applications.

 Construction has continued throughout this neighbourhood and the new school, Douglas Elementary School, is now open.
 Only a few development applications remain unbuilt in this area.

 Last year saw approval of the much-anticipated stage 1 plan, bringing new, increased densities to the area.
 Stage 2 and the neighbourhood’s engineering study are next.
 Since our last report, a few new development applications have been received containing approximately 180 new dwellings.

 Future development will be contained to the central portion along 156 Street, which includes a handful of small subdivision applications.
 These will likely come to market soon, now that demand has returned for luxury single family homes.

 Rosemary Heights West & Morgan Heights

 These neighbourhoods are substantially built out.

-In creating this report we consult City of Surrey planning and engineering staff, survey multiple land transaction reporting systems and analyze municipal development data to bring you the most relevant information.
-If you have any questions regarding development in South Surrey, don’t hesitate to reach out.
+In creating this report, we consult City of Surrey planning staff, survey multiple land transaction reporting systems (Commercial Edge, MLS) and analyze municipal development data to bring you the most relevant information.
+If you have any questions about this report or Surrey’s development land market, don’t hesitate to reach out.